 She is a trained investigative interviewer able to handle sensitive witnesses and complex situations.
-Gillian also works as an accredited civil/commercial and workplace mediator.
-She also has a particular interest in the use of mediation to resolve international conflict situations.
+Gillian also works as an accredited civil and commercial mediator and has a particular interest in the use of mediation to resolve international conflict situations.
 Gillian teaches civil and commercial mediation as a member of the faculty of the London School of Mediation.
-She is also actively involved in promoting wellbeing at the Bar in her role as a mindfulness meditation teacher and in recent years has held courses on mindfulness for barristers, solicitors and barristers’ clerks.
+She is also actively involved in promoting wellbeing at the Bar in her role as a mindfulness meditation teacher.
+In recent years, she has designed and delivered courses on mindfulness for members of the legal profession.

 Background and Expertise

-As an international lawyer with 20 years experience, Gillian has been involved in some of the leading cases in international criminal law.
+As an international lawyer with over 20 years' experience, Gillian has been involved in some of the leading cases in international criminal law.
 She is adept at providing advice, developing case strategy, and representing clients in the most complex cases.
 In recent years, Gillian has also been instructed and developed an expertise in UK and international fraud cases.

 In 2011 she founded ARC, which monitors the work of the African Court on Human and Peoples’ Rights in Tanzania.
 In 2016, she served as a member of the steering committee for Oxfam’s Lawyers Against Poverty programme.
 Gillian lectures extensively and has provided consultancy services to organisations including the Kurdish Human Rights Project, the State Court of BiH in Sarajevo, the Mike Campbell Foundation in South Africa, and the Extraordinary Chambers in the Courts of Cambodia.